SciKit-Surgery/scikit-surgerybard/doc/02_1_Calibrate_Your_Camera.rst

 camera calibration and the physics of a pin hole camera.

 Get hold of a suitably sized calibration chessboard.
-The should be one in the data directory, or write a script to make one.
+The should be one in the data directory (e.g. data/calibrationGrids/calibrationgrid-6mm.pdf), or write a script to make one.

 Take 5-20 pictures of chessboard using:
 ::